MOTHER'S DAY SPECIALS! SHOW ME MORE

 28 February 2023

-The definitive photographic guide to the amazing avifauna of Borneo.
+A photographic guide to the amazing avifauna of Borneo

-This guide is the perfect companion for any wildlife-savvy visitor to the island.
+This guide is the perfect companion for any wildlife-friendly visitor to the island.
 It includes superb photography of more than 300 commonly encountered species, including all endemics and many subspecies.
-Concise text, covering key information on identification, habitat and distribution, and the best birdwatching sites, accompanies the photos to guide identification.
+Concise text covering key information on identification, habitat and distribution accompanies the photos to guide identification.
+There is also a section on the best birdwatching sites on the island.

 By: